Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Introduction

-The Riemannian manifold structure of quantum algorithms have been considered in the literature \cite{dowling2006geometry,khan2018circuit,brown2019complexity,lewis2025geodesic}.
+The Riemannian manifold structure of quantum algorithms has been considered in the literature \cite{dowling2006geometry,khan2018circuit,brown2019complexity,lewis2025geodesic}.
 The paths considered in the papers take the standard assumption that they generate a one-parameter subgroup when the identity is on the path.
-For example on how this path is derived, Dowling and Nielsen \cite{dowling2006geometry} considered a \textit{Hamiltonian representation} of a geodesic to derive a tangent vector to extract information about the geometry, but the geodesics are given from the global perspective.
-Lewis et al. \cite{lewis2025geodesic} leverage this idea to derive a learning algorithm with geodesics on $\SU(N)$, proposing this algorithm yields an advantage over gradient descent.
+For example on of such a path, Dowling and Nielsen \cite{dowling2006geometry} consider a \textit{Hamiltonian representation} of a geodesic to derive a tangent vector to extract information about the geometry, but the geodesics are given from the global perspective.
+Lewis et al. \cite{lewis2025geodesic} leverage subgroup paths derive a learning algorithm with geodesics on $\SU(N)$, yielding an advantage over gradient descent by leveraging the natural geometric structure.
 A similar concept and algorithm is discussed in Wiersema et al. \cite{wiersema2024here}.
-We take a different approach and propose to leverage the structure of Riemannian manifolds to calculate how much a quantum feature map deforms a given embedded manifold.
+We take a different approach and propose to leverage the structure of Riemannian manifolds to calculate how much a quantum feature map deforms a given point cloud, assumed to be an embedded manifold.

+Taking the assumption that a real data cloud is sampled from a smooth Riemannian manifold, call it $M$, we consider a quantum feature map of rotation gates $U:M \to \SU(2^N)$.
+We first derive the vector tangent space, the Riemannian metric on $U(M)$, and--- for completeness---derive the Lie algebra generated by the tangent space.
+From the metric, we are then able to calculate geodesics, curvature, and mathematically prove important properties.
+We then establish a closed analytic form to calculate volume and harmonic functions.
+Importantly, the derivations explicitly display how the curvature of the real manifold affects the curvature of the space of quantum gates.

+As previously noted, since the space $U(M)$ is not a Lie subgroup of $\SU(2^N)$---or a group---and so derivations and characterizations have to be constructed from the `base' level.
+Ergo, working first from definitions then mathematically establish properties assumed in the lemmas and propositions to build the mathematical structure for valid formulas for numerical or theoretical analysis.

+The results given in the manuscript assumes a working knowledge of quantum feature maps, Lie groups and Lie algebras, as well as a little knowledge of Riemannian manifolds.
+However, the formulae rigorously derived are written in a manner To assist the reader, references are given for definitions, equations, and important concepts.
+It is standard to use Einstein notation for summation within this discipline to simplify the notation.
+However, this notation can become cumbersome when details of the terms are needed, and as such, Einstein notation is not utilized.
+Furthermore, this manuscript does not address the data preparation step, which has the potential to deform the original manifold.
+However, there are many standard tools in Riemannian geometry one may leverage to answer any open questions.